Rudolf von Ribbentrop: Post-war

 Ribbentrop spent over three years in American, British, and French custody.
 While in custody, he was accused of shooting two Canadian prisoners of war, one of them fatally, during an interrogation in France.
 However, the charges could not be proven.
 Ribbentrop was released from Cherche-Midi Prison in July 1948.
-Afterwards, he became a wine merchant and wrote his memoirs.
-These gave fresh insight into the career of his father and also into the final days of Adolf Hitler.
+Afterwards, he became a wine merchant and wrote his memoirs, which gave fresh insight into his father's career and the final days of Adolf Hitler.
 His work included previously unpublished photographs of his family and Hitler.